Rules

 ball should be thrown to a height of around 16cm above the table

-surface and after being hit, should bounce once on the server’s
+surface and after being hit, should bounce

 side of the net before bouncing on the opponent’s side.